infinitydaemon/OpSec-Kernel/Documentation/trace/ftrace.rst

 		processing should be able to handle them.
 See comments in the ktime_get_boot_fast_ns() function for more information.

-	tai:
-		This is the tai clock (CLOCK_TAI) and is derived from the wall- clock time.
-However, this clock does not experience discontinuities and backwards jumps caused by NTP inserting leap seconds.
-Since the clock access is designed for use in tracing, side effects are possible.
-The clock access may yield wrong readouts in case the internal TAI offset is updated e.g., caused by setting the system time or using adjtimex() with an offset.
-		These effects are rare and post processing should be able to handle them.
-See comments in the ktime_get_tai_fast_ns() function for more information.

 	To set a clock, simply echo the clock name into this file::

 	  # echo global > trace_clock